Even if I like lumpia shanghai with sweet and

 1 chicken cube (grind to a powder)

-3 tbsp worcestershire sauce
+3 tbsp worcestershire

 1/2 tsp pepper